jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

 <img width="400" src="https://github.com/jeffqchen/Diamond-Monster-3D-VRAM-Expansion/assets/25773768/b9e3a63d-7545-4824-a635-5ae9f32bf702">
 <img width="400" src="https://github.com/jeffqchen/Diamond-Monster-3D-VRAM-Expansion/assets/25773768/50cbfa79-5bbe-4bea-9335-59f1620a4164">

-However, the Diamond card has a tight chip spacing and his mod doesn't work on this card.
+However, the Diamond card has a tight chip spacing and his mod can't work on this card.
 Therefore I had to create this specific one on my own.

 The All-in-one long version of the instructions is in [All-in-one README.md](./All-in-one%20README.md).

-I've also broken it up into different pages in the [Wiki](https://github.com/jeffqchen/Diamond-Monster-3D-VRAM-Expansion/wiki) for the ease of navigation.
+I've also broken it up into separate pages in the [Wiki](https://github.com/jeffqchen/Diamond-Monster-3D-VRAM-Expansion/wiki) for the ease of navigation.

 -----------